[Three.js] Scene, Renderer, Camera

 Image.tiff

-// Create the parent object
+// Creating a parent object

 const parent = new THREE.Object3D();